Antibiotic Dose Selection With Loading, First 48-hr and Maintenance Doses + Renal Adjustments.

 3. Clinical Context & Selection

-RRT Reference: Select an agent to review post-dialysis supplemental dosing.
+RRT Reference: Select an antimicrobial and dialysis modality to review post-dialysis supplemental dosing, protein binding characteristics, and structural dialysability data.

 ⚒ Clinical Execution Pearls